Intercept Telemed brings ICU doctors to remote areas. It was top healthcare startup

 The software Intercept uses is provided by Philips, and has been shown to reduce mortality rates by 30 percent and shorten hospital stays.
 The company staffs a remote location that it calls its core.
 This allows intensivists to cover more beds and provide affordable 24/7 care to many hospitals.
 ICU costs alone make up about 1% of the U.S. GDP, Reino said.

 “Intensivists save lives,” Mednick said.
 “We are a non-hospital staffing core, providing our services with licensed physicians, including in hospitals down here in South Florida.
-It gives us an opportunity to provide care whereever it’s needed, even in remote locations where they might not have an intensivist for miles.”
+It gives us an opportunity to provide care wherever it’s needed, even in remote locations where they might not have an intensivist for miles.”

 The cost of this 24/7 technology-enhanced care is generally less than $50,000 per ICU bed per year.
 This compares to much higher direct costs of staffing intensivists around the clock, assuming they could be found locally.